Select Language : English Japanese

 The NTT Group has established the NTT Group Global Sustainability Charter to promote Groupwide consideration and actions relating to environmental protection from a global perspective.
 This policy forms the basis for the NTT Communications Group Global Environmental Charter, which is disseminated among employees of the Group as a set of guidelines for the implementation of environmental protection activities.

-Environmental Statement and Eco Strategy 2030
+Environmental Statement and New Environmental Goals

 The NTT Communications Group Environmental Statement

-Dedicated to global environmental management
+We are dedicated to global environmental management

-We will address three futures by providing technologies and services that pioneer eras.
+we will address three futures by providing technologies and services that pioneer eras.

-• Realizing a Decarbonized Future Realizing a Decarbonized Future We are contributing to the reduction of co2 emissions and facilitating adaptation to climate change risk.
+• Realizing a Decarbonized Future Realizing a Decarbonized Future We are contributing to the reduction of CO2 emissions and facilitating adaptation to climate change risk.

 • Implementing Closed-Loop Recycling Implementing Closed-Loop Recycling We are working toward more effective resource allocation.